 If you have lost a dog, please come down to the Canine Care Center to look for your lost friend.
-If you cannot immediately visit, you can check below to see photos of the stray dogs we are currently housing.
+If you cannot immediately visit, you can use the Search Lost & Found box directly above to see photos of the stray dogs we are currently housing.
 We also take reports of found dogs in the community, so please call our office to place a lost report in case a citizen calls in about finding your dog.

 We recommend you visit the Canine Care Center at least every three days to look for your lost dog, and don’t give up!
 Some dogs are reunited with their owners weeks, or even months after they go missing.